ErikAbrahamson/what-the-truck/README.md

 1. ~~Refactor JS~~
 1. Beautify; make 100% responsive
 1. Refactor with Angluar
-1. Add location radius input modal
-1. Add loading indicator

 ##Stretch Goals/Future Iterations
 1. Refactor with NodeJS and remove client-side scripting to optimize performance
 1. Make platform API agnostic so I can:
 1. Cross-reference data between APIs and return the most relevant data from a given source; i.e., Yelp, Google Places, etc
-1. ~~Geolocation.
-Not really a stretch~~
+1. Geolocation.
+Not really a stretch
 1. Optimize for touch-screen devices
 1. g[11] rating system